LucianoArgolo22/Challenge_Solving/README.md

     - Case 2 saving to S3: "python users.py True"

  ### Part 2:
-  - For this part, pandas was used simply to be able to parse the file received from the API in json format (response.json()), later Spark was used for processing (both Pyspark and Spark Sql, I always find it interesting to combine both ways or keep them in mind at least given that some paths are easier one way than another, or at least for me it is).
+  - For this part, Spark was used for processing (both Pyspark and Spark Sql, I always find it interesting to combine both ways or keep them in mind at least given that some paths are easier one way than another, or at least for me it is).
-      - Why Spark then?, because since it was requested to parameterize the request for beers to the api, 1 million could be requested, and since it can be too computational, I prefer to have distributed processing in the background so that it can handle such a volume that for example pandas could not.
+      - Why Spark then?, because since it was requested to parameterize the request for beers to the api, 1 million could be requested, and since it can need to much compute, i prefer to have distributed processing in the background so that it can handle such a volume that for example pandas could not.
   - Execution of this exercise through the command:
     - The value "80" represents the number of beers that we want to receive from the API, the value "True" that follows it, is to tell if we want to save in the DB or not (for the marketing area that is not decided)
     - Case 1 saving in Postgres DB: "python beers.py 80 True"